 Then there’s price.
 Lab-grown ground meat is dropping in price, but it’s still more expensive than regular meat.
 The production process will need to be scaled to make clean meat economically viable and attractive to consumers.
 This means moving from the lab to mass production.
 “Companies have done it in other fields, so we know it can be done.
 It just hasn’t been done in this space,” says Fereday.

 “This is the long game.
-We’re changing a lot of habits here”- Nick Fereday, Senior Analyst Consumer Foods, Rabobank
+We’re changing a lot of habits here”- Nick Fereday, Rabobank

-Fereday has just published the results of a survey of players in the consumer food industry.
+In January 2018, Fereday published the results of a survey of players in the consumer food industry.
 One of the questions he asked was, “What food innovation do you think presents the biggest commercial opportunity over the next five years?”
 Many respondents mentioned clean meat.
 They all agreed that it is an exciting development.
 Some believe clean-meat products will be on the shelves within five years.
-Others think it will be more like 10 to 20 years.
+Others think it will be more like ten to twenty years.

 Looking better already